| Thaibirding.com

 Tours from Krabi/Phuket |

-coastal site on the way to this fabulous national park we
+site on the way to this fabulous national park we can spend

-can spend the afternoon tracking down southern forest species.
+the afternoon tracking down southern forest species.
+The whole

-The whole of the next day will be spent in the forest on our
+of the next day will be spent in the forest on our quest for

-and a host of other southern specialities.
-Finally we will
+a host of other southern specialities.
+Finally we will spend

-spend another morning on the forest trails before heading
+another morning on the forest trails before heading back and

 me.

-Four days: Krabi River and Khao Nor Chu Chi - Beginning
+19. Four days: Krabi River and Khao Nor Chu Chi

-with a morning boat ride around the mangroves we will look
+- Beginning with a morning boat ride around the mangroves we

 Mangrove Pitta and, if we are lucky, Ruddy Kingfisher.
 Moving